Share This Follow @PLRBConf

 Household Calamities: Subrogation of Everyday Things

-Mark Majewski, PhD, PE, Principal Consultant, Envista Forensics
+Mark Majewski, PhD, PE, Principal Consultant, Envista Forensics/AREPA

 Dan Nucci, CSRP, Operations Manager, Hanover Insurance Group